leo1010/renameTags/README.md

-# renameTags
-Rename INFO field tags in VCF files.

-Simple Scala script to rename tags in INFO field in a given VCF file.
+Simple Scala script to rename tags in `INFO` field in a given VCF file.
 Metadata in preamble of VCF file is updated accordingly.

 Create a jar file with